A view on learning robust goal-conditioned value functions: Interplay between RL and MPC: Conclusions

 \section{Conclusions}

-This paper advocated for treating \ac{RL} and \ac{MPC} as complementary control frameworks for solving \acp{MDP}.
+This paper advocated for a value function-centric perspective of \ac{RL} and \ac{MPC}, with the goal of enabling fluid discourse between both research areas.
+To this end, we have demonstrated how value-based ideas enable a complementary control framework for solving \acp{MDP}.
 Broadly speaking, \ac{RL} thrives at learning complex policies when it is able to freely explore its environment.
-This is most readily achieved in simulation environments where concerns of safety are secondary; the benefit, however, is the ability to distill \emph{exploration} into high-level policies from simple rewards. \Ac{MPC} represents another extreme, in which safety is at the forefront and achieved through repeated, online \emph{exploitation} of prior system knowledge, costs, and constraints.
-We have shown that these differing perspectives \citep{mesbah2018Stochasticmodel} enable a single agent to utilize the strengths of both frameworks: \Iac{RL}-based terminal value function working in tandem with short-term \ac{MPC} planning.
+This is most readily achieved in simulation environments where concerns of safety are secondary; the benefit, however, is the ability to distill \emph{exploration} experience into high-level policies from simple rewards. \Ac{MPC} represents another extreme, in which safety is at the forefront and achieved through repeated, online \emph{exploitation} of prior system knowledge, costs, and constraints.
+We have shown that these differing perspectives \citep{banker2025LocalGlobalLearning} enable a single agent to utilize the strengths of both frameworks: \Iac{RL}-based terminal value function working in tandem with short-term \ac{MPC} planning.

-While we contributed to this classical local-global view of \ac{RL} and \ac{MPC} by incorporating scenario-based planning and goal-conditioned learning, this is far from the end of the story.
-One pertinent issue pertains to potential distributional mismatch between the true environment and the system model.
-While we did not assumed an exact model is available, we considered the environment is well characterized by the system model uncertainty.
+While our combination of scenario-based planning and goal-conditioned learning contributes to this classical local-global view of \ac{RL} and \ac{MPC}, several challenges remain.
+One of these is the possibility of mismatch between the distributions for the true environment and the system model.
+While we did not assume an exact model is available, we did consider the environment to be well characterized by the system model uncertainty.
 In principle, the robust \ac{RL} training setup could compensate for structural or parametric mismatch by including ``true'' data from the environment into its replay buffer alongside simulation data.
 However, the proposed policy in \cref{eq:QMPC} would still contain a mismatched internal model.
-Nonetheless, our proposed framework makes an initial step towards bringing together niche techniques form the vastly different \ac{RL} and \ac{MPC} communities.
+Nonetheless, our proposed framework makes an initial step towards bringing together niche techniques from the vastly different \ac{RL} and \ac{MPC} communities.